an Easter devotion

 Something special is going on this week, friends.

-This week we celebrate Good Friday and Easter Sunday, and we are rejoicing a BIG love.
+When we celebrate Good Friday and Easter Sunday, and we are rejoicing a BIG love.
 We are born imperfect, but Easter represents the sacrifice that allows us to be forgiven and have a chance at that everlasting life with God (John 3:16!).
 A TRUE CELEBRATION!
 At my church back home, we celebrated with music, dancing, balloons, and just let that JOY of God's love fill our hearts on this happy day!

 Jesus Prays in the Garden